Privacy and personal information

 - the make and model number of mobile device used to visit our site.

-It is important to note that once you follow a link and leave our social media or website you are subject to the privacy and security policies of the website you are visiting.
-We do not have control over the privacy policies of other websites or social media pages.
-It is also important to note that we do not use your information for commercial marketing.
+Our websites (and this Privacy Statement) includes links to third party websites.
+It is important to note that once you follow a link and leave our websites you are subject to the privacy and security policies of the website you are visiting.
+We do not have control over the privacy policies of other websites.

 What information do we collect from CCTV?